johntrogan/defender-docs/defender-endpoint/device-control-policies.md

 Rules and groups are identified by Global Unique ID (GUIDs).
 If device control policies are deployed using a management tool other than Intune, the GUIDs must be generated.
 You can generate the GUIDs by using [PowerShell](/powershell/module/microsoft.powershell.utility/new-guid).

-For schema details, see [JSON schema for Mac](https://github.com/microsoft/mdatp-devicecontrol/blob/main/macOS/policy/device_control_policy_schema.json).
+For schema details, see the [JSON schema for Mac](https://github.com/microsoft/mdatp-devicecontrol/blob/main/macOS/policy/device_control_policy_schema.json).

 ## Users